 Astute leaders know it’s not a matter of IF but WHEN emergencies will hit their organization.

-While it may not prevent a crisis, a comprehensive crisis management program should minimize loss and provide invaluable peace-of-mind across the organization and the audiences you serve.
+While proactive preparedness cannot prevent all crises, a comprehensive crisis management program should minimize loss and provide invaluable peace-of-mind across the organization and the audiences you serve.

 How do you create a successful crisis management program?

-Regina Phelps, founder of Emergency Management and Safety Solutions, recently discussed this question on Business Resilience Decoded, a podcast by the Disaster Recovery Journal.
+Regina Phelps, founder of Emergency Management and Safety Solutions, once discussed this question on Business Resilience Decoded, a podcast by the Disaster Recovery Journal.

 Crisis management can mean different things to different people inside an organization, Phelps shared.
 The CEO and marketing team might say crisis management entails managing the brand and its reputation.
 The IT team might see it as implementing disaster recovery technology and increasing cybersecurity.
 For the finance department, crisis management means protecting the bottom line.

 Which interpretation is correct?
-Phelps argues they allare.
-Creating a holistic crisis response program that can meet each of these needs requires you to give each of these perspectives a seat at the table.
+They ALL are, Phelps argues.
+Creating a holistic crisis response program that meets each of these needs requires you to give each of these perspectives a seat at the table.

 Ingredients of a comprehensive crisis management program